shenkonghui/kubeedge/docs/proposals/keadm-debug.md

 ### keadm debug collect --help

 ```
-Obtain all data of the current node, and then locate and use operation personnel.
+Obtain all the data of the current node, and then give it to the operation and maintenance personnel to locate the problem.

 Usage:
   keadm debug collect [flags]